chadrem/workers/README.md

     pool.join

 Note that you can use custom workers without a pool.
-This effectively gives you direct access to a single event driven thread.
+This effectively gives you direct access to a single event-driven thread.

 ## Timers